8 Countries Near Turkey and the reasons you must visit

 The Aegean Sea

-With crystal clear waters and stunning views, it makes for an ideal location for swimming and beach activities like relaxing on deck chairs while admiring stunning views of Turkey’s coastline.
+With crystal clear waters and stunning views, it makes for an ideal location for swimming and beach activities like relaxing on deck chairs while admiring stunning views of its coastline.

-In addition to its beauty, the Aegean Sea is home to some of the most famous ancient cities in Turkey like Izmir, Antalya, Konya, Adana and Bursa.
+In addition to its beauty, it is home to some of the most famous ancient cities in Turkey like Izmir, Antalya, Konya, Adana, and Bursa.
 It’s also a great spot for sailing and fishing trips as there are plenty of fish species to be found here.

 The Mediterranean Sea

-This body of water is also a great destination for sailing, as it offers breathtaking views of Turkey’s famed coastal cities such as Istanbul, Izmir, Antalya and Konya.
+This body of water is also a great destination for sailing, as it offers breathtaking views of famed coastal cities such as Izmir, Antalya, and Konya.

-The Mediterranean Sea is also home to some of the most beautiful islands in the world such as Rhodes, Kos and Santorini making it an ideal destination for those looking to explore its beauty.
+It is also home to some of the most beautiful islands in the world such as Rhodes, Kos, and Santorini making it an ideal destination for those looking to explore its beauty.

 The Black Sea

-The Black Sea is a large body of water located off the coast of Turkey.
+It is located on the Northern coast of Turkey.
 It is bordered by Bulgaria, Romania, Ukraine and Azerbaijan.

 This body of water is known for its picturesque shorelines and rich culture.

-It’s a great spot explorers wanting to learn more about the area’s history as well as admire the stunning views of Turkey’s coastlines.
+It’s a great spot for explorers wanting to learn more about the area’s history as well as admire the stunning views of the coastlines.

 It is also home to many species of fish making it a great destination for anglers looking to catch some big catches.